Engraving of Hartley

 “I frame no hypotheses.”
 Thus had Newton famously written in the Principia.
 Hartley responds directly: “It is in vain,” he writes, “to bid an inquirer form no hypothesis” (OM 1, prop.
 87).
 Remember that Hartley was a practicing physician; on the basis of ambiguous symptoms and fallible medical knowledge, he was every day “framing hypotheses,” making diagnoses.
 The question, for Hartley, concerns the degree of confidence we may place in our hypotheses.
 How do we measure how far our “first position” is from the truth, when we don’t know what the truth is?
 And how do we measure the degree to which the degree of error in our second and third positions has diminished?

 In this regard, what is most interesting in proposition 87 is Hartley’s discussion of probability.
 Hartley appears to have been one of a small circle of mathematicians who read, and understood, papers making fundamental contributions to the theory of probability by Abraham De Moivre (1667–1754) and Thomas Bayes (1702–61).
 De Moivre developed a theorem that allows for the determination of the degree of convergence between the frequency of observed events and the underlying probability ratio, for any finite number of events.
 More important is “the solution to the inverse problem,” which Hartley says “an ingenious friend” communicated to him.
-This would be Bayes’s theorem—customarily attributed to Thomas Bayes—which deals with determining the probability with which probability ratios can be inferred from observed outcomes, and which provides (a still controversial) foundation for statistical inference.
+This would be Bayes’s theorem—customarily attributed to Thomas Bayes (but see Stigler 1983)—which deals with determining the probability with which probability ratios can be inferred from observed outcomes, and which provides (a still controversial) foundation for statistical inference.
 In his discussion of probability theory, and other mathematical topics, Hartley is primarily interested in methods for moving from observation to explanation, of assessing the likeliness—i.e, believability—of hypotheses.
+Something that physicians, like Hartley, regularly must do when offering a diagnosis.

-One other consequence of Hartley’s practice-oriented, “algebraic” approach to language concerns the validity of alternate languages.
+As discussed in section 3 above, another consequence of Hartley’s practice-oriented, “algebraic” approach to language concerns the validity of alternate languages.
 In the “popular” language we use every day, we talk of our choices, intentions, and resolutions, but in the “philosophical” language of the Observations, Hartley proposed we think in terms of “philosophical necessity”—in which every “voluntary” action is “excited by an associated circumstance” (OM 1, 70).
-Some people had, and have, no use for such talk: it denies the freedom (and indeed, the existence) of the will.
+Some people had, and have, no use for such talk: it denies the freedom (and indeed, the existence) of the “will.”
 Hartley argues that the use of two incommensurable languages, “popular” and “philosophical,” is not a problem, provided that we use them separately and consistently: “insuperable difficulties will arise” only “if we mix these languages” (OM 2, prop.
 15).
-Both languages work, in their own contexts of practice.
+Both languages work in their own contexts of practice.

 Hartley had a warrant for this affirmative approach to languages in his scientific and mathematical training: Newton wrote the Principia in the language of geometry, but the “mathematical principles of natural philosophy” could be equally (and better?) expressed in the “algebraic” language of the calculus—for which there were rival notations.
 Similarly, Hartley championed a new “notation” for the English language—his friend John Byrom’s shorthand, which he saw as a reform that would make our written language more closely approximate a “philosophical” one.
 When he began work on the Observations, he conceived of the project as demonstrating that language about “self-interest,” the “common good,” and the “will of God” were different ways of saying the same thing.
 The project was thus as much moral and religious as it was scientific.